huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 **Reward:** The numerical feedback signal that the agent receives from the environment based on the chosen action.

-**Observation:** The agent at each step receives a reward and an observation from the environment.
-This is because the agent can't understand the state of the environment, hence it receives an observation as a result of it's action taken by it at the preceding step.

 **Return:** Cumulative Reward.
 In the simplest case, the return is the sum of the rewards.

 **Episode:** For some applications there is a natural notion of final time step.
 In this case, there is a starting point and an ending point (a terminal state).
 This creates an episode: a list of States, Actions, Rewards, and new States.
 For instance, think about Chess: an episode begins at the initial board position and ends when the game is over.

 **Policy:** The Policy is the brain of the Agent, it’s the function that tells what action to take given the state.
 So it defines the agent’s behavior at a given time.
 Reinforcement learning methods specify how the agent’s policy is changed as a result of its experience.

 ## Inference